 Now return the potato skins to the pan and brush them with butter.
 Increase the oven temperature to 425 degrees F and bake them for about 3 minutes.
 Then turn them over, brush the other side with butter and bake another 3-4 minutes until the skin is crisp.

 Now you’ll need toppings!
 The best part!!
 You really can customize these any way you like by adding whatever toppings you choose.
-For these you will need Sargento Mild Cheddar (fine cut), cooked bacon that has been crumbled, green onions (sliced) and sour cream (or sub greek yogurt for a healthier version).
+For these you will need shredded cheddar cheese, cooked bacon that has been crumbled, green onions (sliced) and sour cream (or sub greek yogurt for a healthier version).
+Customize the toppings to your tastes!
+Get creative and add other things like jalapenos, hot sauce or cooked ground beef.
+The possibilities are endless!

 When you remove the potato skins from the oven return them to face right side up.
 Fill each one generously with cheese.
 Return to oven just until cheese melts.